 A good lawn soil test typically reports pH, major nutrients, and organic matter, then translates those numbers into practical categories like low, adequate, or high.
 From this snapshot, you get clear recommendations on how much lime to add, which fertilizer analysis to use, and whether you need to build organic matter with compost.

-The test also prevents over-application of nutrients your soil already has, protecting groundwater and nearby streams—an important concern in New England’s dense, older neighborhoods.
+The test also prevents over-application of nutrients your soil already has, protecting groundwater and nearby streams—an important environmental concern.
 Over time, periodic testing helps you monitor whether your lawn care program is actually improving soil health instead of slowly degrading it.

 How to collect a lawn soil sample

 Soil test results are only as good as the sample you send, so proper collection matters more than most people realize.
-For an established lawn, you typically want 7-10 small plugs of soil taken approximately 6 inches deep across the area you’re testing, avoiding thatch, roots, and obvious trouble spots like compost piles or old lime stockpiles.
+For an established lawn, you typically want 7-10 small plugs of soil taken approximately 6 inches deep across the area you’re testing, avoiding thatch, roots, and obvious trouble spots like compost piles.

 Put these cores in a clean bucket, break up clumps, remove stones and debris, and mix thoroughly to create one uniform sample that truly represents the whole lawn.
 Once mixed, we scoop and mail a sample to the lab for analysis.
 It then takes about 7 days to get your results back.